 1) Plastiq Referral Program

 Plastiq has a referral program which can earn you and those you refer free online bill payments.
-For every person who signs up with Plastiq using your referral link and makes a payment of at least $500, you earn $1,000 dollars of fee free bill payments and that person will get $500 dollars of fee free bill payments.
+For every person who signs up with Plastiq using your referral code and makes a payment of at least $500, you earn $1,000 dollars of fee free bill payments and that person will get $500 dollars of fee free bill payments.

 If you do not have a friend/family member to refer you to Plastiq, I would be grateful if you sign up for Plastiq with my referral link and you will earn $1,000 dollars of NO FEE bill payments after making a $500 bill payment.